nastassjamotro/10HourProject/README.md

 - The way the game works is that one person would think of a word, phrase, or sentence _In this application, the program already has preprogrammed words in it._
 - The other player, in this case the only player, tries to guess it by suggesting letters or numbers with a certain number of guesses.
 - The player may, at any time, attempt to guess the whole word.
 If the word is correct, the game is over and the guesser wins.
-- Otherwise, the other player or in this case the program, will penalize the guesser by adding an element to the diagram. _In my application, no visible diagram is shown but it'll be established when the guesser loses or wins._
+- Otherwise, the other player or in this case the program, will penalize the guesser by adding an element to the diagram.
-- On the other hand, if the player makes enough incorrect guesses to allow for the invisible diagram to be completed, the game is also over, this time with the guesser losing.
+- On the other hand, if the player makes enough incorrect guesses to allow for the diagram to be completed, the game is also over, this time with the guesser losing.
 - However, the guesser can also win by guessing all the letters or numbers that appears in the word, thereby completing the word, before the diagram is completed.